rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 know about macros/expansion/hygiene.
 We were thinking this could be less formal (and less work for you) than compiler lecture series lecture... thoughts?

-mark-i-m: The goal is to fill out that long-standing gap in the rustc-guide
+mark-i-m: The goal is to fill out that long-standing gap in the rustc-dev-guide

 Vadim Petrochenkov: Ok, I'm at UTC+03:00 and generally available in the evenings (or weekends).